liferay/liferay-docs/use/using-liferay-portal/articles/07-targeting-content-to-your-audience/04-simulating-user-segments-and-campaigns.markdown

 +$$$

-Permissions pertaining to the Audience Targeting Simulator and other features of the Audience Targeting app can be granted via the Roles section of the Control Panel.
-When defining permissions for a role, go to *Site Administration* &rarr;
-*Configuration* to find the *Audience Targeting*, *Audience Targeting Resources, and *Audience Targeting Simulator* sections.
+**Note:** Permissions pertaining to the Audience Targeting Simulator and other features of the Audience Targeting app can be granted via the Roles section of the Control Panel.
+When defining permissions for a role, go to *Site Administration* &rarr; *Configuration* to find the *Audience Targeting*, *Audience Targeting Resources*, and *Audience Targeting Simulator* sections.

 $$$